Ensuring Research Results in

 Inherently scarce parts.
 Do not base research on “rare Earth” elements

-or single-source suppliers or availability only from one country.
-And to
+or single-source suppliers or availability only from one country or region that

 avoid resistance later, avoid materials that have regulatory challenges or